miguelmota/miguelmota.github.io/blog/_posts/2015-02-25-k-means-clustering-in-javascript.md

   // Get the extents (min,max) for the dimensions. this.extents = this.dataDimensionExtents();

-  // Get the range of the dimentions. this.ranges = this.dataExtentRanges();
+  // Get the range of the dimensions. this.ranges = this.dataExtentRanges();

   // Generate random cluster centroid points.